PranaV-Shimpi/20-React-apps/06-unsplash-images-clone-infinite-scrolling/README.md

 - **`useState`**: Another hook used in functional components to manage state.
 In this project, `useState` is utilized to store the search query entered by the user and the resulting images retrieved from the API.

 - **API handling**: The project demonstrates how to interact with an external API (Unsplash) to retrieve data.
 It involves making HTTP requests to the API endpoint and handling the response data.

+- **Search Query**: The term or phrase entered by the user into the search input field, used to fetch images related to the user's input from the Unsplash API.

 - **Fetching API**: Using JavaScript's `fetch` function, this project retrieves images from the Unsplash API based on the user's search query.